Safe withdrawal rate UK 2026 — pension drawdown guide.

 Several factors increase the risk: withdrawing more than 4% in real terms from a portfolio heavily weighted to equities; retiring early (before state pension kicks in) without adjusting the withdrawal rate; and failing to account for the state pension as a future income source that reduces the required drawdown rate.

-Modelling is the best defence.
+Modelling is one way to understand the risk.
 The pension drawdown calculator projects how long a pot lasts at different rates.
-The annuity calculator shows what guaranteed income the same pot would produce — a useful benchmark for comparison.
+The annuity calculator shows what guaranteed income the same pot would produce as a benchmark for comparison.

 The key inputs to get right: total pot size, desired annual income, assumed growth rate net of fees, inflation assumption, and the age at which the state pension begins (check with the state pension age calculator).
 The state pension is critical because it reduces how much the private pot needs to provide — often substantially.